 The secret service agent wrote in the complaint that she “described herself as NIDA’s ‘right-hand b**** in executing the legwork of his fraud schemes” but only received “scraps” compared to how much he got.
 She indicated that she had been working with Nida since 2009.

-The Secret Service found approximately 40 bank accounts tied to St. Julien and about $3 million tied to the alleged fraudulent schemes.
+The Secret Service found approximately 40 bank accounts tied to St. Julien.
+In addition, they discovered about $3 million tied to the alleged fraudulent schemes.

-After she was arrested, investigators had St. Julien tape conversations with Apollo, which led to the search and seizure of his car and property.
-Authorities seized evidence from his laptop and cell phone and also found a debit card in the name of Ferarri Autohaus.
+After she was arrested, investigators had St. Julien tape conversations with Apollo.
+As a result, it led to the search and seizure of his car and property.
+Afterward, authorities seized evidence from his laptop and cell phone and also found a debit card in the name of Ferarri Autohaus.

-Apparently, Apollo didn’t learn his lesson from the time he spent in prison for auto title fraud.
-He spent from 2004 to 2009 in prison for breaking federal racketeering laws.
-He was released in 2009, just six months before filming began on their first season of The Real Housewives of Atlanta.
+Previously, Apollo spent time in prison for auto title fraud in violation of federal racketeering laws.
+He went to prison in 2004 and was released in 2009, just six months before filming began on The Real Housewives of Atlanta.

 Cast Members from The Real Housewives of Atlanta Weigh In

-Never afraid to kick someone while they are down, especially when she can use it to promote herself, professional narcissist and cast member Kenya Moore tweeted – “Losers never win.
+Never afraid to kick someone while they are down, cast member Kenya Moore tweeted – “Losers never win.
 I have always seen through people and I was the first to tell you last season about these people and who they really are.”